DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - Read the tutorial.
 Make a dumb joke about my unity editor

 ### Take a pause rq to talk about conveyance
 - Whenever we presented the game or showed it to game testers / showed people the game, WE found a big problem we had was that they had a hard time understanding what was going on.
+- Even now, we're still trying to nail that.
+	- Where am I at?
+	- How would I know to do this?
-- So, a big focus for development was
+- So, a big focus for development was the theme of conveyance; how do let the player know